jamesericdavidson/jamesdavidson.xyz/content/projects.md

 ## Retrospective

-### Why choose Hugo?
+### Framework

-Hugo was chosen for two reasons:

-1. To abstract the design process
-2. To simplify content creation
+I decided to use the Hugo framework for three reasons.
+To abstract away the design process, simplify content creation, and adopt a mature platform with good documentation.

 A content management system such as WordPress is feature-rich, but complex.
-To my mind WordPress focuses on the following:

-1. Providing a graphical user interface for the user and administrator
-2. Enabling third-party developers to create themes, extensions and frameworks

-For my purposes, I only require a theme.
-The fewer dependencies and code complexity, the better.
+I don't need a graphical user interface or WYSIWYG editor, only a theme.
+The fewer dependencies and less code complexity, the better.

-It just so happens that Hugo is among the most popular static site generators, alongside Jekyll and their ilk.
-Ergo, the third-party support, documentation and user-led discussion is readily available.

-### Choosing a theme
+### Theme

-Many Hugo themes attempt to extend Hugo's humble aspirations as an SSG.
-Hence, a non-starter for my purposes.

-I eventually stumbled onto [Gokarna](https://github.com/526avijitgupta/gokarna), a theme which is:
+I settled on [Gokarna](https://github.com/526avijitgupta/gokarna), a theme which is minimal, responsive and themeable.

-- Minimalistic
-- Responsive
-- Available in light and dark themes
-- Configurable

-Which suits my needs exactly.
-Most importantly, being a minimal theme, most "pure" Hugo documentation is applicable.

-### Theme contributions

-I've made modifications to Gokarna to suit my needs.
-Some of these have been merged upstream, including:
+I've made modifications to Gokarna, some of which have been merged upstream:

 - [Support native front matter](https://github.com/526avijitgupta/gokarna/pull/109)

-Pull requests which haven't been accepted appear in [my Gokarna fork](https://codeberg.org/jamesericdavidson/gokarna):
+Pull requests which haven't been accepted still appear in my fork:

 - Display a Licence Header in the footer
 - Show the date a post was last modified